valhalla/valhalla-docs/add-routing-to-a-map.md

 2. Go back to the https://mapzen.com/developers page and copy your API key to the clipboard.
 3. Paste your own API key in place of `valhalla-xxxxxx` inside the single quotes.
 The routing will only load if you use a valid API key.
-4. Change `your-routing-mode` to `auto` to perform routing by automobile, again maintaining the single quotes.
+4. Change the options object with costing/transportation mode {costing:`your-routing-mode`} to {costing:`auto`} to perform routing by automobile, again maintaining the single quotes.

     ```js
-    router: L.Routing.mapzen('valhalla-xxxxxx', 'auto'),
+    router: L.Routing.mapzen('valhalla-xxxxxx', {costing:'auto'}),
     ```

 5. Save your edits and refresh the browser.
 You should see a map, the route line, and updated icons and summary text in the narration box.
 The maneuver instructions are simpler and more concise.